Thu Jan 26th, 2006 at 05:02:35 AM EST

 Karl Gölsdorf was chief designer of Austria's state railways (kkStB) until his death in the middle of WWI.
 He contributed to some of the key changes from the 19th to the 20th century (many coupled axles, high-placed boilers), but he his famous for oddities – his speciality was to take familiar designs, turn them upside down, and still make them work.

 For example, the kkStB class 310.
-In the early 20th century, the 2'C1' wheel arrangement (US: 4-6-2 or "Pacific"; a bogie with 2 running wheelsets for stable running, followed by 3 coupled driven axles, followed by another running wheelset to support an enlarged firebox) became the new standard for express locomotives.
+In the early 20th century, the 2'C1' wheel arrangement (US: 4-6-2 or "Pacific"; a bogie with two running wheelsets for stable running, followed by three coupled driven axles, followed by another running wheelset to support an enlarged firebox) became the new standard for express locomotives.
 But on weak Austrian rails, one back wheelset was not enough to support a new heavy firebox, while short turntables didn't allow extra wheels.
-So Gölsdorf just mirrored the arrangement - and made the world's only 1'C2' work!
+So Gölsdorf just mirrored the arrangement – and made the world's only 1'C2' work!

 When Bismarck unified Germany, the various Länder retained significant autonomies, guarded anxiously (and seen by others as backward provincialism).
 So for example each 'nationalised' its own state railways.
 Only after WWI was Deutsche Reichsbahn (= German Imperial Railway) formed.
 To end the chaos of hundreds of locomotive types, a grand programme to build Einheitsloks (='unified locomotive types') was started.